TheSnakeFang/fangstastic-blog/content/pages/about.md

 Interests include lunar rover landing site viewshed analysis, ballroom dance, interior design, the color #7fc6b8, and spending 14 hours creating this stupid blog.

-Currently GTM @ Replo.
+Currently GTM @ Replo (hi yuxin!).
 Also working on an idea for a pricing model for content creator partnerships with sponsors + auto-email negotiation.

 If you want to chat, come on a podcast, or show me a JS framework that works, contact me at kevinfan@alumni.cmu.edu 🚀